How to Get a Bill of Sale in Arizona

 The purpose of an auto bill of sale is only to serve as a receipt for the transfer of ownership between two parties, but it cannot be used as proof of ownership.
-Individuals who want to get a document to prove their ownership of a motor vehicle are required to complete a title transfer procedure.
-To learn how and where to get a bill of sale in Arizona, continue reading the sections below.
+Individuals who want to get a document to prove their ownership of a motor vehicle are required to complete a title transfer procedure and sometimes a vehicle registration.
+To learn how and where to get the form, continue reading the sections below.

 When is a bill of sale necessary in Arizona?

 An Arizona DMV bill of sale is a document needed during the purchase or sale of a car.
 The bill of sale form is not required in order to transfer ownership of a car, but it can serve as an extra layer of protection for the vehicle’s buyer and seller alike.
 Therefore, completing the form is encouraged during any vehicle transactions, as it can help motorists to avoid any potential legal issues.

 An Arizona bill of sale PDF (48-2004) should be completed by both buyers and sellers of motor vehicles when completing a car title transfer through the Motor Vehicle Division (MVD) of the Arizona Department of Transportation (DOT).
 Sellers should fill out a bill of sale template when selling their vehicles to ensure that they are not liable for any violations that occur after the vehicle has been sold.

 In some states, a generic bill of sale must be notarized to verify that the information it contains is correct and to help during the title registration process.
 In Arizona, however, the form is not necessary in order to transfer ownership of the vehicle, so it does not need to be notarized.